motion/orbit/notes/next-nate.md

 ---

-- [ ] fix pane resizing bugs
 - [ ] fix issues using different app apis, test
 - [ ] persisting queries
 - [ ] persisting to bits the query information
 - [ ] parameters can add/remove them
 - [ ] parameters can use them in queries
 - [ ] can drag/drop a query into a table

-notes from onboarding andrew:

-- reloading of apps would be important from the UI in case things dont work
-- return errors from app methods / postgres to UI
-- searchResults app shouldn't insert by default
-- make workers wait for app to finish startup before starting
-- node rebuilding slowly
-- need to refresh searchResults sometimes when youve added bits, dont do too smart just check for saves
-- SelectableStore should export themselves into a global, based on if they are visibile, and then esc can clear selection before doing anything else

 ---